buzzfeed/design/product-design-roles.md

 <br>

 ## <a id="associate_product_designer"></a>Associate Product Designer
+<i>The associate level is focused on learning established processes and design patterns.
+Designers should seek out mentorship from other designers on the team as well as work directly with their manager on growth opportunities.</i>

 ### Visual Design
 Demonstrates taste in layout, typography and visual hierarchy.
 Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand.